real-itu/REAL_website/README.md

 Hey everyone!

 This repo contains the REAL group's website.
 It is built using Wowchemy's academic template.
 [You can read the documentation for Wowchemy here](https://wowchemy.com/docs/).
+The website is hosted on netlify, and Thomas has access to it.
+Contact him if your changes are not being reflected!

 # How-to
 ## How to add a new profile